With display ads, you just add ad codes on your site and let ad networks and ad tech do the heavy lifting.

 Step 1.- Use high paying ad networks and optimize them

-To optimize your blog income via display ads, you should use both high paying CPM and CPC ad networks.
+To optimize your blog income via display ads, you should use high paying CPM or CPC ad networks.

 Because each traffic type works best with a specific advertising model.

 - Organic traffic from Google and Facebook converts CPC ads well.

 - Social traffic from Twitter, Pinterest, etc… does not work well for CPC ads, you need a pay-per-impression model to earn from social traffic.

 Therefore, if you can mix both CPM and CPC ads, it would help you to earn a higher income.

 Get Access to High-Paying Ads with header Bidding and Google Adx partners

 You earn with high paying CPM ads using Ezoic.
 In June 2021, Ezoic removed the requirements of 10,000 monthly visits.
 Now, new websites can apply.
 You’ll just have to go through a learning experiences and unlock features as you use Ezoic features.

 Now, Ezoic is my #1 recommendation to monetize a website with display.
 Particularly after their successful attempt to fix slow loading ads.